 - You are overusing the word “I” at the beginning of every sentence.
 This makes the cover letter look more like an autobiography.

 - Avoid sharing every tiny detail about your past projects and experiences.
 A brief explanation will get the work done!

-- Avoid giving details that becomes a red flag.
+- Avoid giving details that become a red flag.
 You shouldn’t focus on your weakness or your bad experience in the previous job.
-Let the cover letter speak about your present scenario rather than you highlighting the past.
+Let the cover letter speak about your present scenario rather than highlighting the past.

 - Avoid using unnecessary words or confusing and complicated sentences.
 Keep it concise and straightforward for easy interpretation.

 - Don’t stretch the cover letter too long.
 You can keep it either half-page or full-page long.

 - Avoid writing the same information that has already been mentioned in your resume.

 - Do not use a non-professional email address, for example, [email protected]